-(3) Chemical Properties : It gives reactions of secondary alcoholic group and a carboxylic group.
+(3) Chemical Properties: It gives reactions of secondary alcoholic group and a carboxylic group.

-mordant in dyeing, as acidulant in overrages and candice, as a solvene (early) and butyl lactates) for cellulose nitrate.
+(4) Uses: It is used in medicine as calcium and iron lactates, as mordant in dyeing, as acidulant in beverages and candies, as a solvent (ethyl and butyl lactates) for cellulose nitrate.

 Tartaric Acid.
-Or $\alpha,\alpha'\text{-Dihydroxy}$ succinic acid or 2,3-Dihydroxy-Butane-1,4-Dioic acid
+Or $\alpha,\alpha'$ -Dihydroxy succinic acid or 2,3-Dihydroxy-Butane-1,4-Dioic acid